DevExpress-Examples/winforms-scheduler-bind-sql-server-customize-update-delete-insert-queries/Readme.md

 Do the following to test this example locally:

-* Setup the "SchedulerBindDynamically" sample database in your SQL Server instance.
+* Set up the "SchedulerBindDynamically" sample database in your SQL Server instance.
 * Use the *SchedulerBindDynamically.sql* file attached to this example to generate a sample database and table schema.

 > **Note**
 >
-> We do not use the [SqlCommandBuilder](https://learn.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlcommandbuilder?view=dotnet-plat-ext-7.0&redirectedfrom=MSDN) class to generate SQL queries as it is shown in [How to bind SchedulerControl to MS SQL Server database at runtime](https://supportcenter.devexpress.com/ticket/details/e551/winforms-scheduler-bind-to-ms-sql-server-runtime).
+> We do not use the [SqlCommandBuilder](https://learn.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlcommandbuilder?view=dotnet-plat-ext-7.0&redirectedfrom=MSDN) class to generate SQL queries as shown in [How to bind SchedulerControl to MS SQL Server database at runtime](https://supportcenter.devexpress.com/ticket/details/e551/winforms-scheduler-bind-to-ms-sql-server-runtime).
 The `DbCommandBuilder.ConflictOption` property enables optimistic concurrency to prevent a concurrency violation error.
 Since we do not use this functionality, you might encounter this error when using this example.
 Read the following MSDN article for additional information: [Introduction to Data Concurrency in ADO.NET](http://msdn.microsoft.com/en-us/library/cs6hb8k4.aspx).

 ## Files to Review